ibivu/B4TM-Galaxy-2017/docker/README.md

 There are two ways:

 1. The easiest way is to modify files in your own way in the local directory that is mapped to `/export/` in the container.
-2. Modify the files in the container directly.
+2. Modify the files in the container directly (probably helpful for Windows users).
 You need to log in to the Galaxy container as a root user by `$ docker exec -it b4tm2017 /bin/bash`, and then install an editor in the container, for example, if you want to use 'Emacs', you can `$ apt-get update && apt-get install emacs`.